nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "Actually, I see them more often here."

-Sirone was gripped by a strange feeling.
+Shirone was gripped by a strange feeling.

 If angels actually exist, are Unlockers really Nephilim?
 Could the power to freely traverse dimensions, Miro's Scale magic, be angelic abilities?